hashicorp/packer/.github/CONTRIBUTING.md

     ```

-After writing the struct and implementing the interface, now is time to actually write the test that will run all
+After writing the struct and implementing the interface, now is time to write the test that will run all
-of this code.
-Your test should look like:
+of this code you wrote.
+Your test should be like:

 ```go
 func TestShellProvisioner(t *testing.T) {